 Why the Procedure Is Performed

-This procedure is used to repair sinking or bulging of the vaginal wall.
+This procedure is used to repair sinking or bulging of the anterior vaginal wall.

 - You may not be able to empty your bladder completely.